 “I wasn’t half-” Neil started weakly, but between the unanimously murderous look the Foxes shot him, and Andrew’s fingers pressing hard into Neil’s upper thigh, he got the hint and shut up.

-Neil tried again, this time weighing his words carefully.
+Neil tried again.
 “It’s nothing, Dan.
 I’m really happy for you.”

 “Then why does your face look like that?”